 - Add the salmon to the pan and cook on each side for about 3 mins to seal the spices in.
 The salmon will be partly cooked.
 Remove from the pan and keep aside.

 - Add the onion, garlic, and peppers into the pan.
-Add 1 tablespoon of the jerk seasoning to the pan and stir.
+Add 1 tablespoon of jerk seasoning and stir for about a minute.

 - Pour in the coconut milk and the salmon.
 Cover the pan allow simmer for around 10 mins.